na-na-hi/renget/archive/lcbguide.md

 1. Claim Lunacy and tickets from your mailbox.
 2. Claim Lunacy from beating the prologue.
-3. Do your rolls on the New Manager's Welcome Extraction banner, and either dump the rest into on any other banner or save it.
+3. Do 20 rolls on the New Manager's Welcome Extraction banner, and either dump the rest into on any other banner or save it if you are happy with what you got in your first 20 rolls.
 4. If you're satisfied with your current rolls, bind your account to Google/Apple, and merge your account with Steam.
 5. If you want to reroll: click settings\->account\->close account button.
 6. You'll be booted to login screen.
 Create new guest account, skip the tutorial and repeat.